Dawson Creek Art Gallery

 These local groups perform a variety of plays, skits and dinner theatre.

-The theatre class at South Peace Senior Secondary also presents a musical theatre performance once a year to a sell-out audience for three nights.
+The theatre class at Dawson Creek Secondary School also presents a musical theatre performance once a year to a sell-out audience for three nights.

 Unchagah Hall is a 630-seat performing arts theatre with world-class acoustics.
 Throughout the year, the auditorium hosts numerous musical, dance, and drama presentations from both local and touring artists.